mgueye01/k0rdent-quickstart-guide/k0rdent-quickstart-guide.md

 # k0rdent Production-Grade Cluster Deployment Quickstart Guide

 This guide provides step-by-step instructions to deploy a production-grade k0rdent cluster.
-You'll set up a local kind cluster, deploy k0rdent on it, and then create two managed clusters - one on AWS and one on Azure.
+You'll set up a k0s cluster, deploy k0rdent on it, and then create two managed clusters - one on AWS and one on Azure.

 ## Table of Contents